m-d-johnson/pronouns-faq/README.md

 ### **Why should everyone do this if it only matters to a few?**

-[It’s good to do things that matter to people in minority groups](https://www.notion.so/Inclusion-Diversity-635a154ce1074e29a7b6f1974a4bf2f1?pvs=21).
+It’s good to do things that matter to people in minority groups.
 It makes people feel welcomed and included.
-Making people feel like this helps build an environment where everyone feels safe, empowered, and valued, which [empowers them to succeed](https://www.notion.so/d2238bb545f04fb6bd204747ccd1fef1?pvs=21).
+Making people feel like this helps build an environment where everyone feels safe, empowered, and valued.

 ### **Why does it matter what pronouns I use if someone isn’t present?**